The fantasy genre has the power to transport us to another world. Whether that’s books, films, or art, they ignite our imagination.

 Her sets and costumes are detailed and decorative.
 And her photographs embrace the splendour and elegance of stories of princesses and queens.
 Her subjects become the female protagonists of fairy tales and myths.

 There is a hint of fashion photography in her style of shooting.
 And every shoot has a clear vision.
-The sets and costumes all have a clear colour scheme that sends a message.
+The sets and costumes all have a clear color scheme that sends a message.

 Maia Flore is a visual artist and photographer from the United States.
 Unlike many other fantasy photographers, she doesn’t create different worlds.
 Rather, she brings a sprinkle of magic into our world.